Bonus Stocks: Top Bonus Shares in India (2026)

 What are Bonus Shares?

 Bonus shares are additional shares issued by a company to its existing shareholders at no extra cost, usually by capitalising its reserves or retained earnings.
-They increase the number of outstanding shares without altering overall market capitalisation.How to invest in Bonus Shares?
+This bonus issue of shares increases the number of outstanding shares without altering the overall market capitalisation.How to invest in Bonus Shares?

 Here's how you can invest in Bonus shares -- Go to the Tickertape Stock Screener